A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: A Proximal DC Algorithm for Chance Constrained Programs

 \section{A Proximal DC Algorithm for Chance Constrained Programs}

 In this section, we first reformulate Problem \eqref{P:CCP sample} into a DC constrained DC program based on the empirical quantile.
-Then, we propose a pDCA for solving the reformulation.
+Then, we propose a proximal DC algorithm (pDCA) for solving the reformulation.
 To proceed, we introduce some further notions that will be used in the sequel.
 Let